pbsds/nmigen_dg/README.md

 * Syntax for type annotations are missing

+* Syntax for assertions are missing (can be fixed with a helper function)

 * The author of `dg` says not to use the language for anything serious.

 * The author of `dg` is at the time of writing the sole contributor, making the language very fragile.

-* The transition to Python 3.8 (which changed how the VM stack is is cleaned) is only partway complete at the time of writing.
+* The transition to Python 3.8 (which changed how the VM stack is cleaned) is only partway complete at the time of writing.

-* `dg` is selfhosted, and cannot be bootstrapped from bare Python.
+* `dg` is selfhosted, and cannot be bootstrapped from bare Python alone.
   If CPython decides to make a radical change to its bytecode format, `dg` might die.

 * `dg` constructs different bytecode than than we would expect from python, making the stack frame inspection in nMigen (to determine names) not always work.

-A lot of these can be overcome by contributing to `dg`.
+A lot of these issues can be overcome by contributing to `dg`.

-# Examples and tests
+# Examples and tests:

-[These nMigen example](https://github.com/m-labs/nmigen/tree/master/examples/basic) has been translated to `dg` in `examples/`, with line numbers somewhat preserved.
+[These nMigen examples](https://github.com/m-labs/nmigen/tree/master/examples/basic) has been translated to `nmigen_dg` in `examples/`, with line numbers somewhat preserved.
 First:

 	poetry install

-,then run and compare the output:
+, then run and compare the output:

 	poetry run ./examples/alu_hier.py generate
 	poetry run ./examples/alu_hier.dg generate

-Or run and compare all of them:
+, or run and compare all of them:

 	poetry run ./test_examples.py | column -s: -t

 If you have python 3.8 installed.
-Install python3.7 alongside and run as follows:
+Install python3.7 alongside and run it as follows:

 	python3.7 -m easy_install pip
 	python3.7 -m pip install poetry